HubertHalim/ArbitrageSimulator/README.md

 - Expand so that it can include multiple currencies
 - Improve trading strategy to take ttl into account when making trades
 - Improve trading strategy to return multiple currency pairs at a time

+ps. a script is included to run the code